 We have supported primary care to recruit to new posts to expand their teams.
+This includes ongoing recruitment through the Additional Roles Reimbursement Scheme (ARRS) linked to the PCN Direct Enhanced Service (DES) which brings additional skills such as clinical pharmacist, first contact physiotherapist, paramedics and nursing associates.
 In addition, we have provided access to staff training and wellbeing support.